In the world of SEO, keywords are everything.

 Brand keywords are short tail keywords that include a brand name.
 For instance, if you’re selling Nike shoes, you might use the keyword “Nike shoes.”

 The keyword “Nike shoes” has a greater search volume than the more narrow “Nike running shoes.”
-People who look for “Nike shoes” may be seeking any sort of Nike shoe, not just the Nike running shoe.
+People looking for “Nike shoes” may be seeking any Nike shoe, not just the Nike running shoe.

 The general rule is that the longer and more specific the keywords are, the less search volume they have.
-So, if you’re looking to get more traffic to your website, aim for short-tail keywords.
+So, if you want more traffic to your website, aim for short-tail keywords.

 4) Digital product keywords (WordPress plugins)

-If you’ve been creating sites using WordPress, chances are you’ve tried searching for WordPress themes and plugins already.
+If you’ve been creating sites using WordPress, you’ve probably tried searching for WordPress themes and plugins already.

 “WordPress themes” is a short tail keyword, while “best free WordPress themes for business websites” is a long tail keyword.
 The latter has less competition and more traffic potential.